danforbes/danforbes/writings/substrate.md

 [Ethereum](https://ethereum.org/), the ground-breaking smart contract platform that actualized the promise of a decentralized "world computer".
-Parity was initially known for the Rust-based [Parity Ethereum client](https://www.parity.io/ethereum/), but went on to develop infrastructure for a range decentralized protocols, such as the
-[Parity Zcash client](https://github.com/paritytech/parity-zcash).
+Parity was initially known for the Rust-based [Parity Ethereum client](https://www.parity.io/ethereum/), but went on to develop infrastructure for a range of decentralized protocols, such as the [Parity Zcash client](https://github.com/paritytech/parity-zcash).

 Learn more: [Living Without Trust, Dr. Jutta Steiner](https://www.youtube.com/watch?v=ryTVNsABGJg)